Want to save this article for later?

 Once you’ve built your onboarding email flow, you’ll want to track performance.
 Here are three key metrics to keep an eye on so you can gauge your success:

 Go beyond email to provide new customers with a seamless user experience on the optimal channel.
-Use Journeys to build sophisticated onboarding campaigns that automatically offers one path for active users who open a welcome email, and can send fallback messages via push or SMS to those who don’t.
+Use Journeys to build sophisticated onboarding campaigns that automatically offer one path for active users who open a welcome email, and can send fallback messages via push or SMS to those who don’t.